Android Proxy Settings: How to Use a Proxy on Android

 If you want to test the proxies in more detail, feel free to read our article on how to test proxies.

 That’s it!
-You’ve successfully set up a proxy server on your Android phone or tablet!
+You’ve successfully set up a proxy server on your Android device!

 Once you’ve configured the proxy server on your Android device, it will send all your connection requests through itself.
 There are a few caveats, though: